 - All outbound calls must adhere to State and Federal permitted time calling windows, including time zones you are calling in and not from.

-- Provide callers with an automated way of removing there number(s) from being called in the future.
+- Provide callers with an automated way of removing their number(s) from being called in the future.

 - Place all callers requesting to be put on a DNC status immediately through interCloud9's dialer features and keep your own internal DNC list.